 Data Books – The Faculty Data Books contain Spring and Fall term grades by course; enrollment by program of study; enrollment by course and course prefix; graduates and graduation rates, and retention of first-time, full-time students by major.

-Graduate Follow-Up Survey Reports – follow-up studies of Brookdale graduates approximately one year after graduation.
+Graduate Follow-Up Survey Reports – Follow-up studies of Brookdale graduates approximately one year after graduation.
 Reports on current status, transfer, employment date, and rating of BCC services.

-Labor Market Assessments – examine trends and needs in specific occupational fields as they relate to Career Programs at Brookdale.
+Labor Market Assessments – These reports examine trends and needs in specific occupational fields as they relate to Career Programs at Brookdale.
 These studies are used as a portion of overall program evaluations, which occur on an on-going basis.

-Student Satisfaction Inventory – The Noel-Levitz Student Satisfaction Inventory (SSI) has been administered at Brookdale six times since 1996.
+Student Satisfaction Inventory – The Noel-Levitz Student Satisfaction Inventory (SSI) has been administered at Brookdale ten times since 1996.
 The survey is a nationally standardized instrument containing over 100 items.
 Most of the items are designed to assess how important the particular item is to othe respondent as well as how satisfied the respondent is with the particular item.
 In addition, 76 items can be used to determine scores on 12 composite scales ranging from Academic Advising and Admissions to Service Excellence and Student Centeredness.